 Letter grades must be used for all classes listed on your study plan for Master of Science.
 Students should be careful not to choose CR-NC (Grade option 2) when registering for classes, because it will delay graduation.
 Students must receive a grade of "B-" or better in all study plan classes.
 Students must maintain a minimum grade-point average of 3.0.
 Students who receive lower than a "B-" in a study plan class must retake that class and receive a passing grade.
 Receiving lower than a "B-" in a class that is a prerequisite for later classes will mean that those later classes cannot be taken until after the student has retaken and passed the prerequisite (i.e., a student who gets lower than a "B-" in PSYC 501, 545 or 547 during the fall semester cannot take PSYC 548 or 560 in spring).
 M.S.
 Students with a grade-point average of less than 3.0 are subject to academic probation and possible dismissal from the program.
+The university permits two semesters of probation to raise the GPA above 3.0.
+After two semesters with a GPA below 3.0, students will be dismissed by the university.

 GRADE POINTS

 A+ 4

-А 4
+Α 4

 A- 3.7

 B+ 3.3

 В 3

 B- 2.7

 C+ 2.3

 С 2

 C- 1.7

 D+ 1.3

 D 1

 D- .7

 F 0